Alexander Whisker

-Alexander Whisker (1819–1907) was a notable Irish New Zealand soldier and diarist.
+Alexander Whisker (1819–1907) was an Irish New Zealand soldier and diarist.
 He was born in Markethill, County Armagh, Ireland in 1819, the son of Catherine Jenkins and her husband James Whisker.

 Military career

 He enlisted in the British Army on 26 May 1838 and was posted to the 58th (Rutlandshire) Regiment of Foot, where he married Flora Cook, though it is not known when or where the marriage took place.
 She gave birth to Mary Jean, while the regiment was stationed in Dublin, Ireland on 10 September 1842.
 Then, she gave birth to Charles on 30 April 1844 at Chatham, while the regiment was awaiting trans-shipment to New South Wales for garrison duties.
 By March 1845 Whisker and his family were in barracks at Parramatta.

 Whisker's stay at Parramatta was short and reinforcements were needed to fight Hōne Heke and Kawiti's forces in New Zealand.
 No 3 Company of the 58th Regiment arrived in Auckland on 22 April 1845 aboard the Slains Castle en route for the Bay of Islands.
 The company was commanded by Captain C. W. Thompson, whose soldier-servant was Private Alexander Whisker.
 During May, Whisker took part in three engagements, including the assault on Heke's Pā at Puketutu and the subsequent retreat.
 Returning to Auckland, Whisker celebrated his survival in the local grog shops and as a result lost his soldier-servant position with all its privileges.

 Whisker remained in Auckland when the company was sent north in May 1845 and missed Colonel Henry Despard's disastrous attack on Heke's pa at Ōhaeawai in June and July.
 He followed later and visited the battle site and the graves of his comrades at Waimate North.
 His company joined the force sent against Kawiti's pa at Ruapekapeka in December.
 Ruapekapeka was taken on 11 January 1846.
 In the following months, at his camp in Victoria and Wahapu Bay Whisker spent time composing a ballad about the campaigns out of boredom.
 Eventually, the company returned to Parramatta and Whisker rejoined his family in late December 1846.
 In New Zealand he had written to Flora and had composed a love poem for her.